vladyslav-pauk/grad-stats/docs/ScraperDocs.md

 ## Overview

-Enrollment, graduation and placement data for PhD programs is a valuable resource for academic research, program evaluation, student recruitment, and ranking.
+Enrollment, graduation and placement data for graduate programs is a valuable resource for academic research, program evaluation, student recruitment, and ranking.
 Across various disciplines, data reporting varies in terms of consistency and accessibility.
 Centralized databases like the [National Science Foundation's Survey of Earned Doctorates](https://ncses.nsf.gov/surveys/earned-doctorates) provide aggregate statistics, but lack detailed information on individual programs.
 Some initiatives like the [Council of Graduate Schools' PhD Completion Project](https://cgsnet.org/data-insights/diversity-equity-inclusiveness/degree-completion/ph-d-completion-project) aim to improve data collection and reporting, but challenges remain.